dschmura/adhdev_web/README.md

 #### Initial Setup

-First, you'll want to tweak `config/database.yml` and rename `jumpstart` anywhere to the name of your app.
+First, you'll want to tweak `config/database.yml` and change the database name.
+You can also rename the app in the Jumpstart admin UI which updates the app name in the navbar, footer, etc.

+Optionally, you can rename the application name in `config/application.rb`.
+This won't affect anything, so it's not too important.

 Next, you can run `bin/setup` to install Rubygem and Javascript dependencies.
 This will also install foreman system wide for you and setup your database.